subelsky/html5tutorial/README.markdown

 # EXERCISE SIX
 ## Local Storage

-*Note: this exercise will not work well in Firefox because of a bug in the way Firefox handles file:// URLs.* If you want this to work in Firefox you'll need to serve up your code from a web server on your development machine.
+**Note**: this exercise will not work well in Firefox because of a bug in the way Firefox handles file:// URLs.
+If you want this to work in Firefox you'll need to serve up your code from a web server on your development machine.
 [Details](https://bugzilla.mozilla.org/show_bug.cgi?id=507361)

 1. At your JavaScript console, set a localStorage value: